 Mainly there are 4 types of e-commerce business models

 – B2C (Business to Consumer) is the most common type of business model.
-Products and services on this model are directly sold from businesses to end consumers.
+Products and services in this model are directly sold from businesses to end consumers.
 Amazon and Flipkart fall under this model.

 – B2B (Business to Business) In this model, a business sells its product or service to another business.
 The buyer is occasionally the end-user, although most of the time the buyer resells to the consumer.

-– C2C (Consumer to Consumer) this model is commonly known as a marketplace where consumers connect to sell their listed goods and services.
+– C2C (Consumer to Consumer) This model is commonly known as a marketplace where consumers connect to sell their listed goods and services.

 3) A unique business name